 It is probably more appropriate to ask ‘How long is a piece of string?’, as there are a number of things to consider when attempting to answer this question.

 Do you live in a state where you can get 10-cent refund?

-This is a very important consideration for those residents living in New South Wales, South Australia and the Northern Territory (and Queensland from 1 November 2018), who all currently benefit from government-operated Container Deposit Schemes.
+This is a very important consideration for those residents living in New South Wales, South Australia Queensland and the Northern Territory, who all currently benefit from government-operated Container Deposit Schemes.
 For these residents, the question becomes whether you wish to convert your 10c refund into 5 Velocity Points.
 And the answer to that question will depend on your answers to the other considerations highlighted below.